GE

 Total return — the metric that matters

 For the broader case on dividend investing as a UK strategy, our UK dividend investing strategy guide walks through the building blocks.
 The best dividend ETFs for 2026 covers the tax-efficient routing inside an ISA and SIPP.
+And our head-to-head against gold makes the same case against pure capital-preservation strategies.

 The sequence-of-returns risk the Guardian overstates

-The right answer is not 100% gilts.
-It is a cash buffer plus equity income.
-Hold 2-3 years of expenses in a 4.51% cash ISA (currently easy access).
+The right answer is a cash buffer plus equity income.
+Hold 2-3 years of expenses in a 4.5% cash ISA (Trading 212 currently 4.51% easy access).
 When the equity portfolio is up, draw from dividends and rebalance the buffer.
-When equities crash, draw from the cash buffer and let the dividends compound through the recovery.
-This is the Guyton-Klinger / bucket approach the financial planning literature has documented for two decades.
+When equities crash, draw from cash and let dividends compound through the recovery.
+This is the bucket approach documented in retirement planning literature for two decades.

-A 2007 retiree who held this structure — 90% equity income, 10% cash buffer — did not get destroyed by 2008.
+A 2007 retiree who held 90% equity income and 10% cash buffer did not get destroyed by 2008.
 They drew from cash for two years, dividends fell ~15% (not zero), and by 2013 the dividend stream had recovered to 2007 levels.
-The total return on the equity portion of that portfolio over 2007-2026 is around 7% per annum nominal.
-The 2007 gilt ladder buyer locked in 5%-ish nominal and then watched real returns evaporate as 2009-2021 zero-rate policy crushed the reinvestment yield on every maturing rung.
+The total return on the equity portion over 2007-2026 is around 7% per annum nominal.

 The gilt argument's last line of defence — and why it fails

-A retiree with a £500,000 pot needs roughly £20,000-£25,000 a year to maintain a £30,000 pre-retirement standard living (with state pension of around £11,500 covering the gap).
+A retiree with a £500,000 pot needs roughly £20,000-£25,000 a year to maintain a £30,000 pre-retirement standard of living (with the state pension of around £12,547 covering the gap).
 The 4% rule says equity-heavy portfolios sustain that withdrawal with high probability over 30 years.
-The Trinity / SAFEMAX studies cited by the FCA in retirement planning guidance show 95%+ success rates for 60/40 to 80/20 portfolios over 30-year horizons.
+The Trinity / SAFEMAX studies cited in FCA retirement planning guidance show 95%+ success rates for 60/40 to 80/20 portfolios.
+The equity-income version with a cash buffer outperforms the static 60/40 because dividends create natural cash flow — you do not sell on dips.

 How to actually build the equity income portfolio